-I have glaucoma and am wondering whether so-called eye vitamins could improve my vision or protect me from further vision loss?
+I have glaucoma.
+Can eye vitamins improve my vision or protect me from further vision loss?

 Probably not.
-A number of different dietary supplements are marketed for eye health.
-However, there is little evidence that any of these products — often marketed as eye vitamins — can prevent glaucoma or reverse vision loss due to glaucoma.
+Several dietary supplements are marketed as eye vitamins.
+But little evidence supports using these products for preventing glaucoma or reversing vision loss due to glaucoma.

 If you're interested in trying eye vitamins or supplements, discuss the benefits and risks with your eye doctor.

 Alaina L. Softing Hataye, O.D.

 - Antón-López, et al. Lifestyles guide and glaucoma (II).
 Diet, supplements, drugs, sleep, pregnancy, and systemic hypertension.
 Archivos de la Sociedad Espanola de Oftalmología.
 2018;93:76.